 Speaking about political agendas, one of the most paramount reforms needed in government policy is that of the environment.
 According to Germanwatch.org, the Philippines was ranked second in the Global Climate Risk Index 2020.
 Historically, the country has been regularly ravaged by extreme weather conditions in addition to natural catastrophes.

 In crafting the political agenda on the environment, it may be good to take time out to consider the Encyclical Letter, Laudato Si’ written by the Holy Father, Pope Francis.
-In essence, it voices out the urgent appeal of the Pope to men and women of goodwill, including politicians as well, to get involved in the development of integral ecology.
+In essence, it voices out the urgent appeal of the Pope to men and women of goodwill, including politicians as well, to get involved in the development of an integral ecology.

 “A technological and economic development which does not leave in its wake a better world and an integrally higher quality of life cannot be considered progress.
 Frequently, in fact, people’s quality of life actually diminishes – by the deterioration of the environment, the low quality of food or the depletion of resources – in the midst of economic growth.”Pope Francis, Encyclical Letter, Laudato Si’, 194